Community radio: South Korea

 The South Korean government licensed several low-power community radio stations in 2005.
-Maximum power is one watt, which covers 5 km.
+Maximum power is one watt, which covers 5 km (3 miles).

 Sweden

 In Sweden, community radio (närradio) was introduced in 1978 with test transmissions; regular broadcasts began the following year.
 Commercials were not permitted until 1993, but stations are primarily operated as non-profit NGOs.
 There are 150 community radio stations in the country.

 Syria

 ARTA FM is the first community radio station in Syria broadcasting in three languages: Kurdish, Syriac and Arabic.
 It was established on 07.06.2013 in Amudah and it has offices in Amudah and Qamishli in Syria.

 Thailand

 Community radio in Thailand grew quickly during the government of Prime Minister Thaksin Shinawatra, taking advantage of a delay in the establishment of a regulatory authority.
 Thailand's 2,000 to 3,000 community radio stations (often operating unlicensed) have been accused of causing interference with air-traffic-control and other radio stations.
 However, selected community radio stations have been the target of police crackdowns, causing critics to accuse the government of political interference.